 AVALANCHE TRAINING COURSE –

-GuideSource offers these two-day courses on weekends and other dates by request, which follow AIARE formats.
+This two-day course is taught on many winter weekends and upon request, and follows AIARE formats.
 The purpose is to train participants in all aspects of basic avalanche safety, including decision-making, snowpack/slope stability testing, weather interpretation, the interaction between Terrain – Snowpack – Weather – Humans, and the most modern/efficient companion search and rescue techniques.
 Upon completion of this course participants should know how to plan and travel intelligently in the winter backcountry, and what to do if an avalanche occurs.
 This is a necessary course for everyone concerned about staying safe while off-piste, and intelligently enjoying any Winter activity.
 Courses are physically very easy, intensive ‘hands-on’ learning experiences, during which the participants will:

-- receive an MNGS AVI Course Notebook to keep as an academic / personal reference
+- receive an AVI Course Notebook to keep as an academic / personal reference

 - learn about the types/classes of avalanches and their characteristic behaviours

 - learn to plan a Winter outing to avoid dangerous situations and adjust to changes

 - interpret weather reports, influence of recent weather history, limitations of the European Avalanche Scale, observable natural AVI clues

 - understand how to recognize avalanche terrain and dangerous “Terrain Traps”

 - learn the relationship between Weather, Snowpack, Terrain & Humans (Triggers)

 - practice safe travel methods in the backcountry (potential avalanche) areas

 - gain insight into making wise choices when faced with unfavourable and changing circumstances

 - learn how to recognize and interpret the ‘5 Warning Flags’ of AVI potential

-- implement evaluation techniques to determine slope and snowpack stability, and learn various snow shear, propogation and compression tests
+- implement evaluation techniques to determine slope and snowpack stability, and learn various snow shear, initiation, propogation and compression tests

 - learn efficient use of various transceivers, probes & shovels to quickly effect a rescue

-- apply Decision-Making Models to determine how to intelligently plan outings
+- apply Decision-Making Models to determine how to intelligently conduct outings

 - understand various avalanche equipment designs, uses, limitations, and how to best choose AVI gear and make informed purchases

 - practice the most modern search techniques to locate and extricate buried victims (with and w/o beacons)